‘It’s all about market share’: Arnab Goswami’s funder Rajeev Chandrasekhar on Republic TV and more

 But he is trying to stop people from doing it.
 Chandrasekhar went to a Bengalaru court in March and convinced it to order news website The Wire to take down two articles about him, which Chandrasekhar claimed were defamatory.

-“Look, I won’t say much on this except to say if a political person uses a platform to slander me, I have the right – please remember one thing, everyone one of us has rights.
+“Look, I won’t say much on this except to say if a political person uses a platform to slander me, I have the right – please remember one thing, every one of us has rights.
 Just because I am a media investor doesn’t mean I surrender my rights.
 If you slander me, and say a deliberate lie, and you are a political person, not a journalist, then I have the right to do what I do.
 Which is to take you to court and let us adjudicate that dispute in court.”

 The political person Chandrasekhar is referring to here is Sachin Rao, the author of one of the articles that has since been taken down.
 Rao, who is said to be part of Congress Vice President Rahul Gandhi’s core team, wrote a piece pointing out that Chandrasekhar is a member of the Parliamentary Standing Committee on Defence while also investing in a company, AxisCades, which has a manufacturing contract from the Ministry of Defence.